spacebeam/core/README.md

 ### Clients
 Each client is handled by independent processes, and if the client is **STARTING**, **RUNNING**, or **SENDING**, it sends periodic status updates back for remote monitoring.

 When a game finishes the results are sent back along with file I/O data and replay files, which are stored on the server.

-This process repeats until the competition has finished.

 ## Getting started
 Your system need the latest release of Erlang, LuaJIT (with luarocks) and Singularity installed.